cmoulton/grokSwiftREST/README.md

 ## Versions

-This book was written using Swift 2.0, iOS 9 and Xcode 7 GM.
-It should work fine in Xcode 7 when it's released and it'll be updated if it doesn't.
+This book was written using Swift 2.0, iOS 9 and Xcode 7.

 The most common libraries we'll use are Alamofire v2.0.0 and SwiftyJSON v2.2.0.
 Where we use other libraries we'll explicitly list the version used.